kingwingfly/encrypt-config/encrypt-config/README.md

 # Caution

 This project is no longer maintained for the following reasons:
 - I'm not familar with Rust when publishing this crate, and now I think it's not a good idea to import such a dependency just for encrypting a longer secret.
-Peaple can easily and should implement the same function with `Drop` trait and `arc_swap`, `aws_lc_rs`, `zeroize`, `keyring` crate.
+People can easily and should implement the same function with `Drop` trait and `arc_swap`, `aws_lc_rs`, `zeroize`, `keyring` crate.
 - `keyring` updated, and I do not want to keep on it now.
 (For reason above, it's unnecessary and takes time)
 - people can implement the same function with AI fast and even better nowadays.